 - 1. Letter to parents (Sample letter requesting consent for involvement of outside professionals) - 2.
 Letter to parents (Sample letter informing parents of critical incident) - 3.
-Sample Statement for the Media - 4.
-Guidelines for breaking news to students
+Sample Statements for the Media and public - 4.
+Guidelines for informing the students

 Aims: We, at St Ailbe's, aim to protect the well-being of our students and staff by providing a safe and nurturing environment at all times.
 This policy aims to facilitate the implementation of a plan of action should the school management be notified of a Critical Incident within or affecting the school community.